 IUCN Management Category

-The Kaanju Ngaachi IPA is managed according to IUCN Protected Area Category V:
+The Kaanju Ngaachi IPA is managed according to IUCN Protected Area Category 5:

 Protected Landscape/Seascape: Protected Areas managed mainly for landscape/seascape conservation and recreation

-Significant achievements for the IPA in recent years include:
+Significant achievements for the IPA over a decade include:

-The Chuulangun Rangers undertake a range of activities across the IPA including mapping and control of weeds and feral animals, fauna surveys in collaboration with western scientists, third party management including the establishment of campgrounds and installation of signage, wetland condition assessments, cultural heritage surveys, fire management and maintenance of property, plant and equipment.
-The Rangers also undertake training courses towards the completion of Certificates in Conservation and Land Management (CALM).
-For more details visit the Chuulangun Rangers page.
+The Chuulangun community and rangers undertake a range of activities across the IPA including mapping and control of weeds and feral animals, fauna surveys in collaboration with western scientists, third party management including the maintenance of campgrounds and installation of signage, cultural heritage surveys, fire management and maintenance of property, plant and equipment.